k0nig1/obxvacay-react/README.md

    ```

    This will start a local development server and open the app in your default browser.

+   '''bash
+   ionic serve -w chrome
+   '''
+   or use this to open a non-default browser
 2. **Run the app on an emulator or real device:**

    For **Android**: